MielkeDaniel/dual_midi_transformer/README.md

 ![Banner](./midi_banner.png)
 [Sample MP3](./sample/example_sample.mp3)

+Unfortunately there currently is no prototype uploaded in this repository yet, as such model would exceed almost 1GB in size.
+I plan on uploading a version to the Hugging Face Model Hub at a later point of time.

 ## Overview

 This project implements a dual transformer architecture for hierarchical music generation.
 The model consists of two specialized transformers: